Travis

 Please note that this setting will only apply to hooks created after the setting was enabled.

-Adding or Updating Certificates after Installation #
+Add or Update Certificates after Installation #

 You can add or update certificates via the Admin Dashboard at any time after installation.